Dynamic Basis Function Interpolation for Adaptive In Situ Data Integration in Ocean Modeling: Results

-Next, we will perform a deeper analysis of the model performance over a single year.
+Next, we will perform a deeper analysis of the model performance over a single year to illuminate how the DMD\_dyn models improved performance manifests.
 For demonstration purposes, we have selected the date range of Jan.
 1st, 2008 to Jan 1st, 2009 to display here \footnote{While we focus on Jan.
 1st, 2008 to Jan 1st, 2009, the results presented here are representative of the general year-long phenomenon.
-The following discussion and analysis can be applied to any time slice, since the fully dynamic models have temporal information}.
+Similar analysis can be applied to any horizon $T$.}.
 Figure \ref{fig: error_dist}(a) shows how the test error is improved by adding the dynamic component to the DMD mode decomposition.
 The DMD basis decomposition has a somewhat bimodal error, indicating that the model has over- or undercompensated for SST in some regions.
 Figure \ref{fig: error_dist}(b) illustrates that this is due to seasonality - the basic DMD model has discovered a mean state to represent the temperature, missing the extremes of both summer and winter.
 Weighting the modes by their dynamics removes these biases, producing a normally distributed error with a much lower standard deviation.
 Figure \ref{fig: error_dist}(c) shows that MPAS has a hot temperature bias, pushing the distribution's mean into the negatives.
-This is further seen in Figure \ref{fig: error_dist}(d), where MPAS appears to have a negative temperature bias across the whole year.
+This is further seen in Figure \ref{fig: error_dist}(d), where MPAS appears to have a negative temperature bias across the whole year, which has been corrected in DMD\_dyn.